-Didi Barrett was elected to the New York State Assembly in a special election in March 2012 and is now in her fourth full term in office.
+Didi Barrett was elected to the New York State Assembly in a special election in March 2012 and is now in her sixth full term in office.
 A resident of the Hudson Valley for more than 30 years, she came to elected office after a career as a writer, museum professional and longtime leader of not-for-profit organizations.
-As a member of the Assembly, she is Chair of the Assembly Committee on Veteran’s Affairs as well as the Chair of the Legislative Women’s Caucus and also serves on the Committees on Agriculture; Environmental Conservation, Mental Health and Tourism, Parks, Arts and Sports Development.
+As a member of the Assembly, she is Chair of the Assembly’s Energy Committee, and also serves on the Committees on Agriculture, Environmental Conservation, and Tourism, Parks, Arts and Sports Development.

 Didi is passionate about the agricultural, environmental, historical, and cultural resources of the Hudson Valley and their critical importance as economic drivers and job creators.
-Didi writes a blog, Diner Dialogues: Talk of the Hudson Valley, which explores many of these issues.
 Her family has deep roots in the Hudson Valley and a long involvement with both Dutchess and Columbia Counties.
 In 1938, her grandfather and great-uncle first bought a farm in Ancramdale which remains in the family.